 5–8

-LinkedIn for online clients: personalised messages — "I noticed your social media has inconsistent branding.
-I helped a similar business redesign their presence — happy to share the before/after."
-After every completed project: "Do you know any other local businesses that could benefit from this?
-A referral from you means a lot."
-Most designers never ask.
-Those who do get 30–40% of new business from referrals.
-Also: post one LinkedIn case study every 2 weeks.
-Document the problem, your solution, the result.
-One good post brings 3–5 inbound inquiries.
+LinkedIn for online clients: personalised observations — not "I do design, need help?" but "I noticed your social pages have inconsistent branding — I solved this for a similar business, happy to share the before/after."
+After every completed project: "Do you know any other local businesses I could help?
+A referral means a lot."
+Designers who ask get 30–40% of their business from referrals.
+Most never ask.

 Win: ₹60–80K monthly.
 Agency is real.